Inauthentic item complaints on Amazon – What they are & how to appeal a suspension.

 What is Amazon’s definition of inauthentic?
 According to seller policies, inauthentic items are not quite counterfeit.
 In the eyes of Amazon, inauthentic items are not completely fake, but they are part of a gray market category that can get quite complicated.
 This gray market can be hit or miss – regardless, when Amazon chooses to flag your item as potentially inauthentic, it means that the product has allegedly been purchased from a source that is not authorized to sell it.

-Inauthentic items are not necessarily fake (although it’s certainly possible for an item to be both inauthentic and counterfeit).
+Inauthentic items aren’t necessarily fake (although it’s possible for an item to be both inauthentic & counterfeit).

 “Inauthentic” refers to a product that was not purchased from a good enough distributor.